- Governor Cuomo Announces $10 Million in Funding Approved for 19 Projects Across the State

-- Governor Cuomo Announces Funding to Improve Resiliency, Access and Environmental Protections for Hudson River Estuary
+- Governor Cuomo Announces Funding to Improve and Expand Outdoor Recreation in the Central Adirondacks

 - Declaring a Disaster in the Counties of Essex, Franklin, Herkimer, Jefferson, Lewis and St. Lawrence and Contiguous Areas